10yard/dkafe/readme.md

 ## How to set up?

 The default set up simply requires that you place **dkong.zip** into DKAFE's **/roms** folder.
-Optionally, you may place dkongjr.zip and dkong3.zip into the dkafe/roms folder.
+Optionally, you may place dkongjr.zip, dkong3.zip and ckongpt2.zip into the dkafe/roms folder.
 The frontend will automatically generate a bunch of Donkey Kong roms using patch files which are included with the software.

 The application requires settings.txt and romlist.csv to be present in the installation folder.
 Defaults are provided.